Skip to main content

 The program uses the following logic to determine this:

-• Selects students who were enrolled during the date range specified on the 'Process' tab in this program.
+• Selects students enrolled during the date range specified on the 'Process' tab in this program.

-• It subtracts the 'Absentee days' from the 'Possible School Days' (detailed directly above) for each student.
+• It subtracts each student's 'Absentee Days' from the 'Possible School Days' (detailed directly above).

-It calculates this for each row in the file (Year Level, Gender, Indigenous Status combination).
+It calculates this for each row (every combination of Year Level, Gender, and Student Type).

 I